 You can even work your way down to filtering by award type—e.g. a bursary, scholarship, or prize—by clicking the “More filters” button on the right to reveal additional search options.

-To see awards that are NOT related to your faculty, choose “non-academic unit” under the “Faculty or School” field.
+To see awards that are NOT related to your faculty, choose “non-academic units” under the “Faculty or School” field.
 Then further filter based on the options under “Department”—there’s even one for “UBC Vancouver international students”.

 Pro tip: When you get a list of award results, click on the arrows in the "Application Type" column on the right.
 This will sort your results so that "Application required" awards come up first.
 These are awards you can proactively apply for (as opposed to those for which students are automatically considered based on meeting certain requirements).